uhppoted/uhppoted-dll/doc/python.md

 ID  controller serial number

-Returns a Status dataclass instance with populated with the controller status information if the call succeeded.
+Returns a Status dataclass instance populated with the controller status information if the call succeeded.

 Raises an Exception if the call failed.
 ```